 Fun Fact: Heath Ledger wrote a diary in character to get the energy on what makes Joker laugh such as AIDS, Exlposive Mines, and other dark subjects.

 Joker’s personality is based on Alan Moore’s critically acclaimed graphic novel, “The Killing Joke.”

-Character Development involving Bruce Wayne’s role as Batman as he must do what can to protect the citizens of Gotham City.
+Character Development involving Bruce Wayne’s role as Batman as he must do whatever he can to protect the citizens of Gotham City.

 A character named Reese, foreshadows Christian Bale’s role as John Connor in Terminator Salvation.
 Reese is the name of Connor’s ally.

 Lucius Fox (who provides the gadgets for Batman like Q did for James Bond) mentions cats.
 Guess who shows up in The Dark Knight Rises?

 Action Sequences were incredible filled with car chases, guns, gadgets, fists and explosions.

 Although a serious crime drama, the movie has elements of Black Comedy involving scenes with Joker.

 Very well written dialogue by The Nolan Brothers, thus, labeling The Dark Knight as one of the most quotable movies.